-- Access remote and wireless printing options (driver installation required)
+- To access remote and wireless printing options (driver installation required)

-Please Note: If you intend to use this option, it is advised that you prepare by copying important files from your H: or I: drive at work into Teams or OneDrive, so they can be accessed via the Internet.
+Please Note: It is advised that you prepare by copying important files from your H: or I: drive at work into Teams or OneDrive, so they can be accessed via the Internet.

 Remember, access to some online University applications requires Multi-Factor Authentication (MFA).